PHUL stands for Power Hypertrophy Upper Lower and is a popular 4-day workout routine that combines training for strength and hypertrophy.

 This guide will provide a complete outline of the PHUL workout program and links to exercise instructions.

-This program is also available 100% free in StrengthLog.
-Following the program in the app lets you keep track of your weights and reps and gives you training statistics.
+This program is available 100% free in our workout tracker app.
+Following the program in StrengthLog lets you keep track of your weights and reps and gives you training statistics.

 What Is the PHUL Workout Routine?

 The PHUL workout routine has four workouts per week: two upper and two lower body workouts.

 Of these, two workouts focus on strength (power) and two on muscle growth (hypertrophy).

 - Day 1: Upper Body Power